 Welcome back to the You Me ADHD Book Club, this time exploring important Adult ADHD Myths vs. Facts.
 To join the discussion, leave a comment!
 We’re open 24-7.

 The previous post focused on the book’s introduction.
 Now we enter Part I of the book’s three sections: “From the Tunnel of Love to the Roller Coaster: Could Your Partner Have ADHD?”
 Chapter 1 is entitled “Who Has a Ticket to Ride?
 Spotting ADHD’s Surprising Signs.”

 You can read along at home with Is It You, Me, or Adult A.D.D.?
 (Please note.
-ADD is now called ADHD, but in 2008, when the time the book debuted, ADHD meant hyperactivity to the public!
+ADD is now called ADHD, but in 2008, when the time the book debuted, ADHD still meant hyperactivity to the public!
 That’s why I used ADD on the cover.)